-I’m very fortunate to love my work, and one particularly enjoyable aspect is the opportunity to direct piano courses and workshops.
-I’m writing this post whilst relaxing in my accommodation in Shropshire, just a few miles from the Welsh border, where I’m working for two weeks at PIANO WEEK, an international piano festival and Summer school, more about this wonderful venture in another post.
-It’s a demanding and packed schedule working with pianists of all ages, but already I have made some firm friends and we have had a lot of fun.
+I’m very fortunate to love my work and one particularly enjoyable aspect is the opportunity to direct piano courses and workshops.
+I’m writing this post whilst relaxing in my accommodation in Shropshire.
+It’s just a few miles from the Welsh border where I’m working for two weeks at PIANO WEEK.
+It’s an international piano festival and Summer school.
+More information about this wonderful venture will be in another post.
+The schedule is demanding and packed, and I work with pianists of all ages.

 This work is most rewarding and I was delighted to be invited to direct several piano courses at Finchcocks.

-Finchcocks is a stately manor house (pictured above) in Kent (UK) offering regular piano weekends for pianists of all levels, ages and abilities.
-The manor house, which has been recently renovated, has been hosting weekend courses throughout the past year (featuring popular tutors such as Graham Fitch, David Hall, and Dr. Mark Polishook).
-Designed as bespoke weekends, they feature luxurious accommodation, superb cuisine, plenty of friendly, encouraging piano tuition, and excellent practice facilities; in short, a marvellous ‘first piano course’ for those slightly intrepid pianists who fancy taking the plunge but are perhaps a little apprehensive.
+Finchcocks is a stately manor house in Kent (UK) offering regular piano weekends for pianists of all levels, ages and abilities.
+The manor house, which has been recently renovated, has been hosting weekend courses throughout the past year, featuring popular tutors such as Graham Fitch, David Hall, and Dr. Mark Polishook.
+Designed as bespoke weekends, they feature luxurious accommodation and superb cuisine.
+Participants enjoy plenty of friendly, encouraging piano tuition and excellent practice facilities.
+It is, in short, a marvellous ‘first piano course’ for slightly intrepid pianists who fancy taking the plunge but are perhaps a little apprehensive.

 Saturday will begin with a sight-reading workshop, offering some useful practice ideas, with lots of hands on participation.
 A master class will provide the opportunity to play your pieces and receive beneficial practice suggestions, and after lunch there will be time for private practice with some individual tuition with me.
 Before dinner, the group will reconvene for a listening seminar, which might provide food for thought and, hopefully, some interesting dinner conversation!